lukeraymonddowning/poser/README.md

 }
 ```

 So far, so good.
-Let's create another factory class, this time called 'BookFactory',
+Let's create another factory class, this time called `BookFactory`,
-that again extends Poser's abstract 'Factory' class.
+that again extends Poser's abstract `Factory` class.
 That's all there is to it!
 Modify your original
 test to give our customers 5 books each...

 ```